 Homeowners insurance provides critical financial protection for the asset with the greatest value for most families.
 However, many policyholders who experience significant property damage from hurricanes, theft or other perils find that their insurer stonewalls their claims.
 When an insurer denies, delays or lowballs a claim, the financial hardship and emotional distress endured by homeowners can be overwhelming.
-As an experienced Miami homeowners insurance claims attorney, I have provided some things you need to know about homeowners coverage.
+Here are some things you need to know about homeowners insurance coverage.

 Purchase Replacement Cost Value Insurance: If your home and personal property in your home are damaged, you are not going to care what your property could fetch on the open market.
 The “cash value” based on fair market value of a home and possessions inside the residence is not what homeowners are interested in.
 Homeowners want the ability to restore their home to the pre-loss condition.
 When your home and belongings are damaged, you want to be able to rebuild your home and replace all of your property.